pix-digital/pixSeoPlugin/README.md

     config/routing.yml:
       class: pixSeoRoutingConfigHandler

-Enable modules according to your needs in your application settings.yml
+Enable modules according to your needs in your application settings.yml (see below for each configuration)

+## Modules

+### pageRedirect

+The pageRedirect module allows to specify an old url and the url it should be redirected to.
+If the "host" field is specified the script will only redirect if the current host matches (quite useful for multi domain setup)

+Enable the module in your settings.yml

+    [yaml]
+    all:
+      .settings:
+        enabled_modules:
+          - pageRedirectAdmin

+### pageSat

+The pageSat module allows to create satellite pages in multiple languages and for several domains.

+Enable the modules in your settings.yml

     [yaml]
     all: